jmeirow/command_post/README.md

 Returning to our purchase order example, we left off the :location keyword of 'order_date'.  order_date's location is :local.
 This is the default for all fields but we've spelled it out here.
 The only other acceptable value for :location is :remote.
 If :location is :remote, then :type must be set to the name of a class that includes Identity.
 Or, alternatively, the :type can be set to Array and the :of keyword must be set to a class that includes Identity.
 It's worth noting that if a field is set to an Identity object and :location is :remote, the entire content of that object is NOT stored in the database.
 Rather a small Hash structure called an 'AggregatePointer' is stored that.
 It is just a bit of data that says where to find the actual object in the database.
-However, you can easily tell 4db to return your object to you with all remote identity objects already retrieved and populated.
+However, you can easily tell CommandPost to return your object to you with all remote identity objects already retrieved and populated.
 This is simply done by including the :autoload => true   otpion in your schema declaration.

 Moving on to the order_lines field, you can see that its type is 'Array' and the :of keyword has PurchaseOrderLines as its value.
 So then, this field is an Array of PurchaseOrderLine objects.
 The :location is set to :local.